UNNC-Fab/2025-1-XiaonaXu/docs/assignments/3ED/week3.md

 - **Resistance (R)**: Opposition to current flow, measured in ohms (Ω).
 - **Ohm’s Law**: `V = I × R` – relates voltage, current, and resistance.
 - **Series vs. Parallel**: Components can be connected end-to-end (series) or side-by-side (parallel), affecting total resistance and current flow.

+In this practice we'll use LCEDA as an example to demonstrate the basic concepts of software aided electronics design